aixnr/razor/README.md

 ## Correlation heatmap

 The usual method to generate a correlation heatmap is by using the `.corr()` method on a Pandas DataFrame, and then use that draw a heatmap with `sns.heatmap()` (from Seaborn).
 This is already great, especially with the ability to use masking (see this tutorial on Towards Data Science: [Heatmap Basics with Seaborn](https://towardsdatascience.com/heatmap-basics-with-pythons-seaborn-fb92ea280a6c)).
 After reading this post on Towards Data Science ([Better Heatmaps and Correlation Matrix Plots in Python](https://towardsdatascience.com/better-heatmaps-and-correlation-matrix-plots-in-python-41445d0f2bec)), I learned that heatmap is essentially a scatterplot.
 This led to me writing the `Heatermap` class.
-Essentially, it encodes 2 information: the correlation (with marker color) and the p-value (with the marker size and marker alpha).
-Strong correlation makes marker to have color that is intense (positive: red, negative: blue), weak or no significant correlation reduces the intensity of the color and halves the size of the marker.
+Essentially, it encodes 2 information: the correlation (with marker's color for direction and size for strength) and the p-value (with marker's opacity).
+Strong correlation makes marker to have color that is intense (positive: red, negative: blue) while weaker correlation (below 0.5 in either direction) reduces the size of the marker.
+When the correlation isn't significant (p-value > 0.05), the marker turns dim.

 Assume that a dataset has rows as observations (names are string) and columns as (unique) features with values being numeric (integer or float), then